 Ranipet, Tamil Nadu, India

-Construction of domestic bathrooms for 50 homes in the Irular indigenous community to create a hygienic and healthy environment.
+Construction of domestic bathrooms for 50 housholds in the Irular indigenous community to create a hygienic and healthy environment.
 Dissemination of the CLTS method (Total Sanitation Led by the Community) with campaigns and information programs and training on water, sanitation and hygiene.

 Beneficiaries